|

 for the Canadian government, runs a ski guide training program and teaches Avalanche

-a seasoned High Altitude Expedition Operator, High Altitude Cameraman and Extreme Skier, Tim spends the winter months working as a lead heli-ski guide in the
+a seasoned High Altitude Mountain Guide, High Altitude Cameraman and Extreme Skier, Tim spends the winter months working as a lead heli-ski guide in the

 Bonnington Mountain range and instructs mountain safety courses from the